-- OPTIONS -if you want to add cheese, add ½ – 1 cup grated pecorino, gruyere, goat cheese or cream cheese

-- or use a meltable vegan cheese- or make vegan ricotta!
+- OPTIONS -if you want to add cheese, add ½ – 1 cup grated pecorino, gruyere, goat cheese or cream cheese- or use a meltable vegan cheese- or make vegan ricotta!

-- “Egg” wash – use nut milk or melted coconut oil to brush on the pastry.
-If not worried about vegan, whisk an egg with a tablespoon of water.
+- “Egg” wash – use nut milk, cream or melted coconut oil to brush on the pastry.
+If not worried about it being vegan, whisk an egg with a tablespoon of water.

 - Preheat oven to 400F

-Heat oil in an extra large skillet or dutch oven, over medium-high heat.
-Add mushrooms, onions, garlic, salt and rosemary and saute, stirring often, until mushrooms release their liquid.
+- MAKE THE FILLING: Heat oil in an extra-large skillet or dutch oven, over medium-high heat.
+Add mushrooms, onions, garlic, salt and rosemary and saute, stirring often, until mushrooms release all their liquid.
 Turn heat down to medium, and continue sauteing until all the liquid has evaporated, be patient, this will take a little time!
 Once the mushrooms are relatively dry in the pan, splash with the sherry wine and balsamic vinegar and again, sauté on medium heat until all the liquid has cooked off.
 This is important- you absolutely do not want a watery filling ( it will turn into a mess!).
 Add the toasted chopped pecans, pepper, truffle oil.
 Taste, adjust salt to your liking.
 At this point, you could fold in some cheese if you like.

-- Fill Pastry: When the filling is at room temp, unroll the puff pastry onto a parchment lined baking sheet (if it seems stiff, let it thaw a few more minutes until pliable).
+- Fill Pastry: When the filling is at room temp, unroll the puff pastry onto a parchment-lined baking sheet (if it seems stiff, let it thaw a few more minutes until pliable).
 Gently, roll it out just a bit so it’s smooth ( do not roll too thin) extending it by 1/2 inch.
 Patch any holes.
 Place half the filling in a mound along the center (see photo) and working quickly, roll the pastry up, and over, seam side down.
 Fill and roll the second sheet.